-Attached please find pages for each of your patients with a list of conditions that have been documented over the last two years.
-If they are still present, even if historical and stable, please make sure each is a subject of attention and documentation during at lease one E&M visit during the year; even if you did not make the diagnosis or it is under the care of a specialist, you can document your acknowledgement, assessment, and plan for any condition in your encounter note.
+Please make sure each condition, even if historical and stable, is a subject of attention and documentation during at lease one E&M visit during the year; even if you did not make the diagnosis or it is under the care of a specialist, you can document your acknowledgement, assessment, and plan for any condition in your encounter note.
 Making this part of regular healthcare maintenance visits will reduce the number of medical record requests from our health plan.

-Additionally, we have prepared a preventive services checklist below, to support your efforts and to ensure a comprehensive plan of care is completed during the calendar year.
+We have prepared a preventive services checklist below, to support your efforts and to ensure a comprehensive plan of care is completed during the calendar year.
 Every Partners Health Plan (PHP) member has an assigned Care Manager that you or your office staff can reach out to, who can support your patient's needs for referrals, transportation and other ways of achieving your plan of care.
 To confirm who a patient's PHP Care Manager is, you can call our Provider Services line at 855-747-5483.